cronvel/rest-query/doc/methods-paths-and-patterns.md

   SlugIds are unique among their siblings.
   E.g.: `my-wonderful-blog`.

-* Method node: only contains upper case letters, numbers and hyphen, and should start with 2 upper case letters.
+* Method node: start with 2 upper case letters, followed by any number of upper case letters, numbers and hyphen.
   Its name converted to camelCase is used to execute a special methods on a collection or a document, and could only be used with the POST method.
   E.g.: `CREATE-TOKEN` execute the method `createToken()` on its parent node.

-* Property node: start with a dot '.' and followed by any alpha-numeric characters.
+* Property node: start with a dot '.' and followed by any number of alpha-numeric characters.
   This is a property of the parent document.
-  Its name is converted by simply removing the first dot, the following exactly matches the property name of a document.
+  Its name is converted by simply removing the first dot, the remaining characters exactly matches the property name of a document.
   E.g.: `.title` returns the property `title` of the parent document.
   It is possible to join adjacent property node into only one node, e.g.: `.meta/.tags` can be joined into `.meta.tags`, assuming `meta` is a nested object of the parent document, and `tags` a property of `meta`.

-* Link node: start with a tilde '~' and followed by any alpha-numeric characters.
+* Link node: start with a tilde '~' and followed by any number of alpha-numeric characters.
   This is document linked by the parent document.
-  Its name is converted by simply removing the tilde, the following exactly matches a property name of the parent document, which is a link.
+  Its name is converted by simply removing the tilde, the remaining characters exactly matches a property name of the parent document, which is a link.
   The link node returns the linked document.
   E.g.: `~avatar` returns a document linked by the parent document under the `avatar` property name.

-* Multi-Link node: start with a double tilde '~~' and followed by any alpha-numeric characters.
+* Multi-Link node: start with a double tilde '~~' and followed by any number of alpha-numeric characters.
   This is collection linked by the parent document.
-  Its name is converted by simply removing the double tilde, the following exactly matches a property name of the parent document, which is a multi-link.
+  Its name is converted by simply removing the double tilde, the remaining characters exactly matches a property name of the parent document, which is a multi-link.
 The multi-link node returns a batch of documents.
   E.g.: `~~friends` returns a batch of documents linked by the parent document under the `friends` property name.

 Examples: